webpack/webpack/examples/wasm-simple/template.md

 This very simple example shows usage of WebAssembly.

-WebAssembly modules can be imported like other modules.
+WebAssembly modules can be imported like other async modules.
 Their download and compilation happens in parallel to the download and evaluation of the javascript chunk.

 # example.js